 “We make it a priority to invest in our students and provide a unique blend of classroom and experiential learning opportunities,” said Jack Baroudi, senior associate dean of academic programs.
 “In fact, 96% of Lerner students graduate with real-world experience, including internships and 91% rate their experience with Lerner as excellent or good. “

-Other programs such as the Road to Wall Street allows students to connect with alumni in the financial district for mock interviews, networking and referrals.
+Other programs such as Lerner Careers on to Wall Street allows students to connect with alumni in the financial district for mock interviews, networking and referrals.
 Students can further customize their learning experience with minors, including trust management, or they can choose to double major.
 Over 20% of students chose to double major.
 Students can also gain a global perspective through study abroad and build networks and connections through student organizations.

 In their rankings, Poets&Quants noted that, “We’ve created this ranking as a starting point for those interested in pursuing business education in any capacity….Take a look at the previous three rankings we’ve published and look at how schools have changed over time.
 A college decision is an increasingly important one.
 It’s one of the biggest investments of a person’s life and should not be taken lightly.”